 Heritage's primary asset is PhyeinMed Inc. ("PhyeinMed").
 PhyeinMed submitted its application to Health Canada under the Marihuana for Medical Purposes Regulations ("MMPR") on December 9, 2014.
 The application provides for the possession, sale, delivery, destruction and production of dried marijuana.
 Enhanced screening and many subsequent requests for additional information were completed satisfactorily.
 PhyeinMed was notified by the offices of medical cannabis within Health Canada on January 22, 2016, that the security clearage stage of the application was being initiated.
 The Company announced on February 16, 2017, that PhyeinMed received notification from Health Canada that its Access to Cannabis for Medical Purposes Regulations ("ACMPR") application has progressed through to the Review Stage (stage 5 of 7) of the application process.
 All key personnel submitted with the application have undergone a rigorous and thorough screening process and been approved.
-On May 24, 2018, the Company announced that it submitted to Health Canada, the evidence of site and facility completion as noted in the letter 'Confirmation of Readiness under the ACMPR'.
-This is the final step of the application process, with the next step being PhyeinMed receiving a production license and approval to cultivate cannabis at their location in Falkland, British Columbia.
+On May 24, 2018, the Company announced that it submitted to Health Canada the evidence of site and facility completion as noted in the letter 'Confirmation of Readiness under the

+ACMPR'.
+On July 20, 2018, PhyeinMed received its production license and approval to cultivate cannabis at their location in Falkland, British Columbia.

-The proposed growing site for growing medicinal marijuana is a 15,500 sq. ft. building within 13 acres of land located in Falkland, British Columbia (the "Falkland Facility").
-The building, upon approval of a prelicense inspection from Health Canada, which has completed Phase 1 construction includes 5 cannabis habitation rooms including growing, propagation, a storage area, packaging and destruction rooms.
-An existing administration building located on the site will also house a reception area, 24/7 on site security offices, meeting rooms and offices.
-The master security plan, architectural drawings, survey certificate and threat assessment report were completed for both the buildings, as well as, a complete site security plan for the property perimeter was submitted with the application.
+The growing site for growing medicinal marijuana consists of a total of 15,500 sq. ft. of buildings within 13 acres of land located in Falkland, British Columbia (the "Falkland Facility").
+The building, , which has completed Phase 1 construction includes 5 cannabis habitation rooms including growing, propagation, a storage area, packaging and destruction rooms.
+An existing administration building located on the site includes a reception area, 24/7 on site security offices, meeting rooms and offices.
+The master security plan, architectural drawings, survey certificate and threat assessment report were completed for both the buildings, as well as, a complete site security plan for the property perimeter was submitted and approved.

-PhyeinMed intends to initiate an aggressive growth strategy, planning an additional expansion on the 13 acre Falkland site.
-Expansion of the Falkland Facility includes the utilization 100% of the land use capabilities which could allow for a total of over 500,000 sq. ft. of growing capacity.
-The revised Phase 2 expansion plan includes the acquisition and construction of 4 green houses for a total of an additional 41,580 square feet grow canopy and capacity.
-The initial order of the four green houses will cost approximately \$350,000 and will be funded by cash on hand.
+PhyeinMed intends to initiate an aggressive growth strategy, planning an additional greenhouse expansion on the 13 acre Falkland site.
+Expansion of the Falkland Facility includes the utilization 100% of the land use capabilities which could allow for a total of over 200,000 sq. ft. of growing capacity.
+The revised Phase 2 expansion plan includes the acquisition and construction of 4 greenhouses for a total of an additional 41,580 square feet grow canopy and capacity.
+The initial order of the four green houses cost approximately \$350,000 and is currently being assembled with construction costs estimated at \$1.3 million.

-PhyeinMed started the revised building plan on May 22, 2018, with the first four of ten year-round greenhouses to be completed in the fall of 2018, and the additional six greenhouses expected to be complete by spring 2019, however greenhouses will be brought online, and growing will commence as they are completed subject to receipt of a license to cultivate.
-The revised Phase 2 plans are similar to the previous plans for the indoor grow facility, but the revised plan will contain more grow canopy and capacity.
+PhyeinMed launched the revised Phase 2 building plan on May 22, 2018, with the first four of ten year-round greenhouses to be completed in the fall of 2018, and the additional six greenhouses expected to be complete by spring 2019, however greenhouses will be brought online, and growing will commence as soon as they are completed.

 Utilizing greenhouses as a cost-effective option will increase production while substantially reducing operational costs.
-Pending approval of our production licence allowing cultivation, it is anticipated that the first crops will be ready for harvest in Q1 2019.
+It is anticipated that the first crops will be ready for harvest in Q1 2019.
 PhyeinMed has plans to take advantage of the additional acreage surrounding our current processing facility and greenhouses by erecting a series of up to 30 additional seasonal small-scale greenhouses.
 The seasonal greenhouses bode well for extracted production products.